m9o8/anlp_final_project/README.md

 | PatentBERT                       | USPTO-3M (claims only)                           | CPC  (9) | 66.80   (F1)                 | [Lee & Hsiang (2020)](#ref2) |
 | Optimized Neural Networks (MLP)  | WIPO-alpha (English patents)                     | CPC  (9) | —      (Accuracy)            | [Abdelgawad et al. (2022)](#ref4) |

+While previous work leverages large-scale datasets and high-compute environments to push the limits of model performance, our goal is to **replicate and benchmark results under realistic constraints**.
+Unlike studies using millions of patents or custom attention mechanisms (e.g., LSG-Norm), we focus on **pretrained Transformer models like RoBERTa**.
+Given our limited computational resources and time, our objective is to **evaluate how well standard models perform out-of-the-box** on this challenging task and understand their limitations in a resource-constrained setting.

 ---

 ## 📚 References